Cholovocera formicaria

-Cholovocera formicaria is a species of beetle of the family Endomychidae.
+Cholovocera formicaria is a species of beetle belonging to the family Endomychidae.
 The range of this species extends from the Caucasus Mountains and the Caspian Sea coast and from eastern Anatolia to north-eastern Iran.

 Description

 Adults reach a length of about 1.43 mm and have an elliptical body.

 Biology

 This species is associated with ants of the Tetramorium genus and Messor structor.